 Step 2: Consult with an Attorney

-Now, it’s time to chat with a family law attorney in North Carolina.
+Now, it’s time to chat with a family law attorney in Charlotte, North Carolina.
 They’re super experienced and can give you valuable advice on how to proceed.
 They’ll help you understand the legal process specific to North Carolina and ensure your rights and your child’s best interests are protected.

 Step 3: Draft the Motion